KuChoiLab/2025_HRR_methods_CCR_HS/README.md

 ## Variant calling
 ### 1. Detection of somatic SNVs and INDELs
+Somatic SNVs were detected using GATK Mutect2, and somatic INDELs were identified based on the overlap between Mutect2 and Strelka2.

 The following code is used to run GATK Mutect2.